February 5, 2020

 - Have you specified boundaries?
 Think through rules that everyone can agree on before the meeting.
 Some examples include refraining from judging others, listening with an open mind, and promising a tone of respect throughout the meeting.
 As the meeting progresses, make notes, and review the notes together at the conclusion of the conversation to ensure that everybody is in agreement on decisions and commitments made.

-The knowledgeable care team at Continuum, a leading provider of companion care in St. Louis and surrounding areas, is available to attend and facilitate family meetings for our clients, and to present answers to concerns raised.
-For more information about the availability of private home care in St. Louis, MO, contact us at (314) 863-9912 and see our full service area.
+The knowledgeable care team at Continuum, a leading provider of home care in St. Charles, MO, and the surrounding areas, is available to attend and facilitate family meetings for our clients, and to present answers to concerns raised.
+For more information about the availability of private home care in St. Charles, MO, contact us at (314) 863-9912 and see our full service area.